Seeed-Studio/wiki-documents/docs/Wio-Terminal-Chassis-Battery(650mAh).md

 - The built-in battery is a rechargeable lithium-polymer battery, with a capacity of **650mAh**.
 The **battery output voltage is 3.7V**, with a battery charging voltage of 4.2V.

-- The battery board **allows the maximum current as 660mA**.
+- The maximum current **allowed by the board is 660mA**.
 If the board on the charing status then the green LED turn on.

-- The battery board get into the trickle charge status when the battery too low, and **the current of trickle charge status is 30mA**.
+- When the battery on low battery, the battery board will enter to the trickle charging status and **the current of trickle charging status is 30mA**.

-- The battery board can **output 5.15V to 40Pin female interface**, and **the maximum current is 380mA**.
+- The battery board can **output 5.15V to 40Pin female interface** with a **maximum current of 380mA**.

 - The Wio Terminal Battery Chassis **standby current is less than 200uA**.

-- The battery board can switch the mode via press mode button, then according to LED to konw the mode:
+- The battery board mode can switch by pressing the mode button, and then the mode is determined by the LED colour:
-  1. **Green LED:** Light On is mean the board charing.
+  1. **Green LED:** Light on is mean the board charing.
   2. **Red LED:** Light on is mean the OTG(Battery discharge) enable.
   3. **Yellow LED:** Light on is mean the male interface output/input 5V.

-- The battery board default using the battery to supply the WioTerminal when unplug the Type-C. If plug the type-C the battery baord will automatically force into the battery charging state(Green light on) until the battery full, but you are able to press mode button to control the battery board shift to default mode.
+- When the Type-C is unplugged, the board uses the battery to power the Wio terminal by default.
+If plug the type-C the battery board will automatically force into the battery charging state(Green light on) until the battery full, but you are able to press the mode button to control the battery board shift to default mode.

-- The battery board can **charged by the 40Pin female interface**, meanwhile the Yellow and the green LED will turn on until the battery full green light turn to off.
+- The battery board can be **charged by the 40Pin female interface**, meanwhile, the Yellow and the green LED will light up until the green light off when the battery is fully charged.

-- The battery board can read the bettery information via I2C port of 40Pin female interface, such as state of charge, battery voltage, average current, remain capacity, full capacity, average power and state of health.
+- The battery board can read charging information via I2C port on 40Pin female interface, such as charging status, battery voltage, average current, remaining capacity, full capacity, average power and health status.

 ## **Hardware Overview**